muratcukur/Data-Visualization-DC.JS/README.md

 # Data-Visualization-With-DC.JS
 Retail sales visualization , analyse data  on web with DC.JS , CSS, HTML

-For making data visualization you don't need fancy , expensive tools like Tableau , Power BI or any other software.

-You can do even better web based visualization without these tools. : ) .

-BUT YOU SHOULD LEARN SOME CODING and should know how to handle database, HTML, CSS , BOOTSTRAP , MYSQL  .... : (

-So let's start how to do beautiful visualization.

 First on our html page we import necessary librarires for css, bootstrap and javascript

         <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.4.0/css/bootstrap.min.css">